alexcu2718/fdf/IMPROVEMENTS.md

 Others exist, this will be added as time goes on.

+TODO: Experiment in printer.rs with passing vectors in printer.rs to another thread (investigate this)

+TODO: Investigate different allocators in macos

 ## 10. Modularisation (because 7 8 9 )

 I wish to follow up with splitting the crate into a cli and internals, with the internals being UNIX/macOS/Linux/Windows